rolling-scopes-school/tasks/tasks/codejam-culture-portal.md

 Design / appearance is not crucially important for this task.
 The main things are: text / timeline / button for video / photo gallery / search control on the page with a list of authors.

 ## Technical limitations
-You can develop portal using libraries of visual components such as **material-ui**, **bootstrap**.
-You can also use any **CSS-frameworks**.
+You **should** develop portal using libraries of visual components such as **material-ui** or **bootstrap**.

-Your application can be SPA or just a set of static html pages.
-You can use *Reactjs* and any *static  generated website engine*.
-You can use *gatsbyjs* to get additional points.
+You **should** use *Reactjs* or use *gatsbyjs* to get additional points.

 Such things as page content and internal data structures for timeline / search / map / photo gallery / video overlay have to be considered on your own.

 ## How to submit
-You'll have to fill in the [the form with participants and link to github page](https://docs.google.com/forms/d/e/1FAIpQLScYwu8-g9FpMYYKxSrjz4Sx2z8_Q14XD3tSmwznojFGyUzx7A/viewform ) before the deadline.
+You'll have to fill in the [the form with participants and link to github page](https://docs.google.com/forms/d/e/1FAIpQLSdzeXPJRR2oHZEWafgaE--9UzJC_ofNAxbJ9IqwEo6jElF-AQ/viewform) before the deadline.

 Team member with the lowest rating in the group that takes part in the task has to make a presentation of his/her team's project.
 During the presentation the following things have to be shown:

+- readme with self evaluation and worklog
+- PR of all team members
 - main page;
 - list of authors with search field (filtering);
 - author's page with photo gallery, timeline and video;
 - 1-3 difficulties occurred during teamwork;

 Presentations will be online in 2 sessions of 2 hours each with Dzianis Sheka and Dzmitry Varabei as examinators.
-January 30 - February 1.

 ## Requirements for commits, PR, repository
 [General requirements from stage 2](https://github.com/rolling-scopes-school/docs/blob/master/stage2-tasks-requirements.md).